This article is part of a larger series on Retail Management.

 ShipMonk Key Features

-ShipMonk is frequently compared to ShipBob due to its similar service platforms and accessibility to small and/or nontraditional businesses.
-Here are the features that set ShipMonk apart from ShipBob and other competitors:
+ShipMonk is frequently compared to ShipBob due to their similar service platforms and accessibility to small and/or nontraditional businesses.
+Here are the features that set ShipMonk apart from ShipBob and other competitors.

 Best-in-class customer service was the feature that ShipMonk was founded on and continues to be a primary focus to this day.
 Simple but powerful enhancements like dedicated service reps, extended customer service hours, multiple service facilities, and ticket-based resolution systems lend to ShipMonk’s reputation as offering top-notch support to its clients.